Norfolk, Virginia: 20th century to present

 In 1958, United States district courts in Virginia ordered schools to open for the first time on a racially integrated basis.
 In response, Governor J. Lindsay Almond ordered the schools closed.
 The Virginia Supreme Court of Appeals declared the state law to be in conflict with the state constitution and ordered all public schools to be funded, whether integrated or not.
 About ten days later, Almond capitulated and asked the General Assembly to rescind several "massive resistance" laws.
 In February 1959, seventeen black children entered six previously segregated Norfolk public schools.
 Virginian-Pilot editor Lenoir Chambers editorialized against massive resistance and earned the Pulitzer Prize for Editorial Writing.

 With new suburban developments beckoning, many white middle-class residents moved out of the city along new highway routes, and Norfolk's population declined, a pattern repeated in numerous cities during the postwar era independently of segregation issues.
 In the late-1960s and early-1970s, the advent of newer suburban shopping destinations along with freeways spelled demise for the fortunes of downtown's Granby Street commercial corridor, located just a few blocks inland from the waterfront.
 The opening of malls and large shopping centers drew off retail business from Granby Street.

 People for the Ethical Treatment of Animals (PETA) has been based in Norfolk since 1996.

 Norfolk's city leaders began a long push to revive its urban core.
 While Granby Street underwent decline, Norfolk city leaders focused on the waterfront and its collection of decaying piers and warehouses.
 Many obsolete shipping and warehousing facilities were demolished.
 In their place, planners created a new boulevard, Waterside Drive, along which many of the high-rise buildings in Norfolk's skyline have been erected.
-In 1983, the city and The Rouse Company developed the Waterside festival marketplace to attract people back to the waterfront and catalyze further downtown redevelopment.
+In 1983, the city, The Rouse Company and the Enterprise Development Company developed the Waterside festival marketplace to attract people back to the waterfront and catalyze further downtown redevelopment.
 Waterside was redeveloped in 2017.
 Additionally, the waterfront area hosts the Nauticus maritime museum and science center, Hampton Roads Naval Museum, Half-Moone Cruise and Celebration Center, and the USS Wisconsin.
 Other facilities opened in the ensuing years, including the Harbor Park baseball stadium, home of the Norfolk Tides Triple-A minor league baseball team.
 In 1995, the park was named the finest facility in minor league baseball by Baseball America.
 Norfolk's efforts to revitalize its downtown have attracted acclaim from economic development and urban planning circles throughout the country.
 Downtown's rising fortunes helped to expand the city's revenues and allowed the city to direct attention to other neighborhoods.